-To confront these and other issues in EJ, the Met Council will expand upon its spatial and quantitative understanding of disparate exposure to environmental burdens.
-It will work to advance EJ across the region through an increased capacity to visualize, understand and contend with compounding environmental burdens.
-The Met Council can draw upon existing datasets, such as localized flood risk, regional land surface temperature, tree canopy inventory, affordable housing production, and the Equity Considerations for Place-Based Advocacy and Decisions dataset to advance a more comprehensive analysis of regional EJ issues.
-The inclusion of locally specific datasets such as these, alongside prominent national EJ datasets, is critical to ensuring that analysis is contextualized to local conditions and addresses concerns that have long been raised by overburdened communities.
+To confront these and other environmental justice issues, the Met Council will expand upon its spatial and quantitative understanding of disparate exposure to environmental burdens.
+It will work to advance environmental justice across the region through an increased capacity to visualize, understand and contend with compounding environmental burdens.
+The Met Council can draw upon existing datasets, such as localized flood risk, regional land surface temperature, tree canopy inventory, affordable housing production, and the Equity Considerations for Place-Based Advocacy and Decisions dataset to advance a more comprehensive analysis of regional environmental justice issues.
+The inclusion of locally specific datasets such as these, alongside prominent national environmental justice datasets, is critical to ensuring that analysis is contextualized to local conditions and addresses concerns that have long been raised by overburdened communities.

 The Met Council is committed to advancing research, policy, data, and tools that holistically blend different streams of inquiry, ways of knowing, and methodologies.
-We are committed to building tools and analysis and using the results to inform all aspects of its work.
-Approaching regional work in this way helps us ensure alignment with our commitment to lead on climate and build a healthy and safe equitable, and prosperous region, and EJ in policymaking and program implementation throughout the region.
+We are committed to building tools and analysis and using the results to inform all aspects of our work.
+Approaching regional work in this way helps us ensure alignment with our commitment to lead on climate and build a healthy and safe equitable, and prosperous region, and environmental justice in policymaking and program implementation throughout the region.